Gary McAllister: Liverpool

 Aged 35, on 1 July 2000, McAllister moved to Liverpool in a Bosman transfer.
 Though serving for a relatively short time at Anfield, he played an integral role in the team that won a treble of cups in the 2000–01 season.
 Gerard Houllier described McAllister as his "most inspirational signing".

 He scored a penalty winner against Barcelona in the UEFA Cup semi-final and a 44-yard free-kick that won the Merseyside derby against local rivals Everton in the fourth minute of stoppage time.
 He scored in the run-in against Coventry City and Bradford City. helping Liverpool to qualify for the Champions League.

-Liverpool's first trophy of the season came in the Football League Cup Final.
+Liverpool's first trophy of the season came in the League Cup final.
 After replacing Steven Gerrard as a 78th minute substitute, McAllister scored the team's opening penalty kick in a 5–4 shootout win over Birmingham City.
-He again came on as a substitute in the FA Cup Final, as Liverpool came from behind to win 2–1 against Arsenal.
+He again came on as a substitute in the FA Cup final, as Liverpool came from behind to win 2–1 against Arsenal.
 Four days later, he was named in the starting line-up in the UEFA Cup Final against Alavés.
 McAllister scored one, and had a hand in three, of the five Liverpool goals in a memorable 5–4 victory.
 In the 117th minute, McAllister's free-kick was deflected by Alaves' Delfi Geli into his own net for the winning golden goal.
 He was awarded the man of the match award for his efforts, with BBC pundit and former Liverpool defender Alan Hansen stating, "Gary McAllister was outstanding.
 At 36, to keep going the way he did, keep taking those free-kicks and producing it when it counted, was sensational.
 He fully deserved his man of the match award."

 McAllister began the following season by scoring a penalty in Liverpool's 2–1 win over Manchester United in the Charity Shield.
 He started the club's opening Champions League fixture, a 1–1 draw with Boavista at Anfield.
 McAllister left Anfield on 13 May 2002 to take up the role of player-manager of Coventry City.
 He ended his Liverpool career with a substitute appearance in a 5–0 win over Ipswich Town.
 At Liverpool for two years he featured 87 times and scored nine goals.
 McAllister was named as number 32 in the 100 Players Who Shook The Kop survey.